fraud-intelligence-limited/fil-documentation/src/overview/how-fib-works.md

 Additionally, signing transactions with key pairs can enhance the privacy and confidentiality of the user's information on the network.
 Overall, the use of key pairs and digital signatures is a crucial aspect of the FIB network's security infrastructure.

 For more information, see [Signing transactions](../tutorials-api/signing-transactions.md) and [Signing user email addresses](../tutorials-api/signing-user-email-addresses.md).

+### Two-Factor Authentication

+To provide an additional layer of security, FIB supports Two-Factor Authentication (2FA), which can be enabled either via the Web App UI or via an API call.

+The following rules apply to 2FA:

+- A 2FA One-Time Password (OTP) is sent to the user's registered email address.
+- A 2FA OTP can be requested once per minute.
+- A 2FA OTP is valid for 15 minutes from the time of the request.
+- Only the most recently generated 2FA OTP is valid for sign-in; any previously generated OTPs will be invalid.

+For more information, see [Registering an account > Setting 2FA](../getting-started/registering-an-account.md#setting-2fa)